-John Waddell was born in Glasgow on 1st April 1878.
+John Waddell was born in Glasgow, Scotland on 1st April 1878.

-The 1901 census for Scotland shows that the Waddell family were living at 88, Agnes Street, Maryhill, Glasgow.
-Head of the household, Alexander Waddell age 55, born in Barony, Lanarkshire, Scotland was a Stone Mason by trade.
-He and his wife Agnes, age 45, had four children living at home in 1901.
-They were, John age 23, a Hose Rubber Maker by trade , Helen, age 17, James age 12 and Alexander age 5.
+The 1901 census for Scotland shows that the Waddell family was living at 88, Agnes Street, Maryhill, Glasgow.
+The head of the household was Alexander Waddell aged 55 who was born in Barony, Lanarkshire, Scotland.
+He was a Stone Mason.
+He and his wife Agnes, aged 45, had four children listed at home in 1901.
+They were, John aged 23 who was a Hose Rubber Maker by trade.
+Helen was 17, James 12 and Alexander 5.

-John Waddell enlisted into the Canadian Expeditionery Force on 31st July 1918 in Victoria, British Columbia.
-He gave his wife Margaret as next of kin and their address, 460, Wolsey St. San Francisco, California.
-Religion, Presbyterian.
+John Waddell’s army records tell us that he enlisted into the Canadian Expeditionery Force on 31st July 1918 in Victoria, British Columbia.
+He named his wife Margaret as next of kin and their address as 460, Wolsey St. San Francisco, California.
+His religion was, Presbyterian.
 His trade was Stage Rigger and he stated that he had served with the 1st Volunteer Engineers in Glasgow between 1900 and 1902.
-On John’s medical form he is described as height 5ft 4ins with a ruddy complexion, blue eyes and brown hair.
+On John’s medical form he was described as 5ft 4ins tall with a ruddy complexion, blue eyes and brown hair.

 On the top of John’s Service Papers there is a ref, EX BCRM-USA, this stands for a recruiting initiative carried out in Canada and USA in 1917 and 1918. to read about this, please follow the link.